MARTIMM/gnome-source-skim-tool/gnome-api2/gnome-pango/doc/md/LayoutIter.md

 Gets the current line for read-only access.

-This is a faster alternative to [method `$Pango`.LayoutIter.get_line], but the user is not expected to modify the contents of the line (glyphs, glyph widths, etc.).
+This is a faster alternative to `.get-line()`, but the user is not expected to modify the contents of the line (glyphs, glyph widths, etc.).

     method get-line-readonly (--> CArray[N-LayoutLine] )